Glossary of Terms

 - Decentralized Identifier (DID)

 - A globally unique identifier that does not require a centralized registration authority.
 DIDs are controlled by their subject and are a core component of SSI.
-See Key Technologies in SSI.

 - DID Document